katin/mission_rplc/README.md

 see if you can use the system to capture the thief!

 Good luck!
-(Candidates will want to scren-capture their final score screen to share with their interviewers.)
+(Candidates will want to screen-capture their final score screen to share with their interviewers, as there is no central-reporting or Internet communications in this app.)